jeffgortmaker/pyblp/README.rst

 - Straightforward interface for configuring and solving BLP problems with R-style formulas.
 - Performant absorption of arbitrary fixed effects.
-- Support for robust and clustered standard errors.
 - Support for demographics and supply-side moments.
 - Support for nonlinear functions and interactions of product characteristics.
 - Customizable parameter matrices and bounds.
-- Estimation of a Logit bechmark model.
+- Estimation of a Logit benchmark model.
-- Post-estimation functions for computing elasticities, diversion ratios, marginal costs, markups, profits, HHI, and consumer surplus.
+- Post-estimation computation of elasticities, diversion ratios, marginal costs, markups, profits, HHI, and consumer surplus.
-- Post-estimation merger simulation.
+- Post-estimation merger (or any type of firm ID changes) simulation.
 - Flexible interface for simulating synthetic data under Bertrand-Nash competition.
 - Optimization with Artleys Knitro, SciPy, or custom routines.
 - Fixed point iteration with SQUAREM acceleration or custom routines.
 - Integration with Monte Carlo, Gauss-Hermite/Kronrod-Patterson product rules, sparse grids, or custom specifications.
 - One-step, two-step, or iterated GMM.
+- Support for robust and clustered standard errors.
-- Control over weighting matrix and standard error computation.
+- Control over weighting matrix computation.
 - Linear or log-linear marginal cost specifications.
 - Support for non-standard ownership matrices.
-- Functions for building ownership matrices and BLP instruments.
+- Functions for building custom ownership matrices and BLP instruments.
 - Support for market-by-market parallelization.
 - Support for extended floating point precision.
 - Robust handling of computational errors.